Nick's Picks

 Expendio de Maíz

 My take: No menu, no choices.
 You sit down in Roma Norte and they feed you.
 Everything is built around heirloom corn ground and nixtamalized in house.
-One of the more memorable meals I had in the city.
+One of the meals that stuck with us in the city.
 Cash only, bring patience.
+Cardinal is a short walk for an espresso tonic to round it out, one of the better coffee spots in the city.

 Dinner Favorites